dotnet/docs-maui/docs/tutorials/notes-app/includes/navigation.md

 - Three `<Label>` controls had their `Text` property value changed from a hardcoded string to binding syntax: `{Binding PATH}`.

   `{Binding}` syntax is processed at run-time, allowing the value returned from the binding to be dynamic.
 The `PATH` portion of `{Binding PATH}` is the property path to bind to.
 The property comes from the current control's `BindingContext`.
 With the `<Label>` control, `BindingContext` is unset.
-Context is inherited from the parent when it's unset by the control, which in this case, the parent object setting context is the root object: `ContentPage`.
+Context is inherited from the parent when it's unset by the control, which in this case, the parent object setting context is the root object: <xref:Microsoft.Maui.Controls.ContentPage>.

   The object in the `BindingContext` is an instance of the `About` model.
 The binding path of one of the labels binds the `Label.Text` property to the `About.Title` property.